HUM-331-Princeton/HUM-331-Princeton-old-site/_posts/2021-02-15-PLMarkdownStarter.md

 title:
 ---

 I was browsing the digital collections in the Princeton Library when I came across [Ho!
-For the Open Country: The Promise of the Public Park] (https://dpul.princeton.edu/open-country), curated by Emma Sarconi.
+For the Open Country: The Promise of the Public Park](https://dpul.princeton.edu/open-country), curated by Emma Sarconi.